leiliangmichelle/leiliangmichelle/README.md

  📓 I’m currently learning TypeScript, Python (I am always on the hunt of the next thing to learn!)

- 💬 Ask me about javascript (or really, anything)
+ 💬 Ask me about  Javascript

  📫 How to reach me **m.leiliang@gmail.com (say hello, shoot a message!)**